SycuroLab/metaphlan/README.md

 ## Caveats

 1) Sometimes the pipeline fails with the every first metaphlan command exiting.
 A possible problem can be with the execute permissions not set in the conda envirnoment bin forlder for metaphlan.
-You can check this by ``` ls -l .snakemake/conda/<ENV_name>/bin/metaphlan ```.
-Please use ```chmod``` to change the permissions for all executables in the bin folder.
+You can check this by
+2) ``` ls -l .snakemake/conda/<ENV_name>/bin/metaphlan ```.
+3) Once in the bin folder, you can change the permissions by ```chmod u+x *``` to change the permissions for all executables in the bin folder.